kathiressan/SoftwareQ-Merdeka-Challenge-Blog/README.md

 1. If you get an error message on your localhost, check to make sure your internet connection is enabled and stable.
 2. If some styling isn't loading properly, go to `tailwind.config.js` and save the file.
+3. If for whatever reason you are having trouble loading the site using your own server, the live link is [here](https://software-q-merdeka-challenge-blog.vercel.app/).